-In its simplest terms, a juvenile crime is a crime committed by someone who is beneath the age of 18.
-Any person falling into this category will have the Department of Juvenile Justice be held responsible for further actions.
+In its simplest terms, a juvenile crime is a crime committed by someone who is under the age of 18.
+Any person falling into this category will have the Department of Juvenile Justice held responsible for further actions.

-Just because you are beneath the age of 18 this does not always mean you will be in the hands of juvenile justice.
-This is because in the state of Florida any children as young as 14 can be tried as an adult depending on the severity of the crime.
+Just because you are under the age of 18 this does not always mean you will be in the hands of juvenile justice.
+This is because in the state of Florida, any child as young as 14 can be tried as an adult depending on the severity of the crime.

-In most cases, the severity needed to be held as an adult often lies on such violent crimes such as murder and rape.
+In most cases, the severity needed to be held as an adult often lies in such violent crimes as murder and rape.
 It is possible for juveniles to be tried as adults for other crimes, but this is much rarer.

 Special Considerations for Juvenile Crime Charges in Florida

-In the state of Florida, prosecutors do not need to ask for permission of the judge to file charges of a minor in adult court.
+In the state of Florida, prosecutors do not need to ask for permission from the judge to file charges against a minor in adult court.
 This action can be done so directly.
 The possibility for cases to go between Juvenile and Adult courts is viable.

 For example, an offender can be detained as a juvenile, tried as an adult, but then returned to juvenile court for sentencing.
 The consequences for this can be more severe, particularly when it comes to the offender’s record.
 If found guilty in regular court (Adult Court) the verdict will permanently stay on your record whereas in Juvenile court the verdict eventually gets wiped away.

 The most common crimes that get seen in juvenile court are crimes such as assault, theft, trespassing, vandalism, etc. But children are applicable to the same laws that are held for adults whereas the only difference between the two are how charges are pursued and how the punishments are handled.